tolitius/bb8/README.md

 2018/01/26 14:59:24 keys are created and stored in: distributor.pub and distributor
 ```

-In order to process transactions these accounts need to have at least `1.5` XLM + transaction fees, so let's be very generous and fund them `10,000` each:
+In order to process transactions these accounts need to have a few `XLM`s for minimum balances, trustline and transaction fees, but let's be _very_ generous and fund them `10,000` each:

 ``` sh
 $ ./mc --fund "$(cat issuer.pub)"